Peter Fonda: Early life

-Fonda was born on February 23, 1940, in New York City, the only son of actor Henry Fonda (1905–1982) and his wife Frances Ford Seymour (1908–1950); his older sister is actress Jane Fonda (born 1937).
+Fonda was born by caesarean section (C-section) on February 23, 1940, at LeRoy Hospital in New York City, the only son of actor Henry Fonda and socialite Frances Ford Seymour; his older sister is actress Jane Fonda.
 He and Jane had a half-sister, Frances de Villers Brokaw (1931–2008), from their mother's first marriage.
-Their mother committed suicide in a mental hospital when Peter, her youngest, was ten.
-He did not discover the circumstances or location of her death until he was 15 years old.
+Their mother committed suicide in a mental hospital when Peter, her youngest, was 10.
+He did not discover the circumstances or location of her death until he was 15.